Twist and Pulse

 Ashley Glazebrook (Note: now Glazebrook-Durbidge after marrying Liam Durbidge) and Glen Murphy, better known by their stage name Twist and Pulse, are an English street dance duo based in London.
-They were the runners-up of the fourth series of Britain's Got Talent in 2010, coming second to Spelbound in the live final, but later won the spinoff show Britain's Got Talent: The Champions in 2019, becoming the Champion of Champions.
+They were the runners-up of the fourth series of Britain's Got Talent in 2010, coming second to Spelbound in the live final, but later won the spin-off show Britain's Got Talent: The Champions in 2019, becoming the Champion of Champions.

 In 2012, they presented and performed at every date of the 70-day Olympic Torch Relay Tour and also at the basketball, badminton and volleyball events at the London 2012 Summer Olympics.

 Origin

 Ashley Glazebrook (aka Twist) was born 28 March 1991 in Sidcup, London.
 He has two brothers and four step-brothers.
 From a young age he loved music, especially by Michael Jackson.
-At the Business Academy Bexley Secondary School, Glazebrook began to show an interest in dance and joined a local street dance group, performing at events such as the Streetdance Weekend UK Championships and the World Hip Hop Championships in Las Vegas.
+At the Business Academy Bexley secondary school in Thamesmead, south-east London, Glazebrook began to show an interest in dance and joined a local street dance group, performing at events such as the Streetdance Weekend UK Championships and the World Hip Hop Championships in Las Vegas.

-Glen Murphy (aka Pulse) was born in 1990 at Guy's Hospital in London.
+Glen Murphy (aka Pulse) was born 22 October 1990 at Guy's Hospital in London.
 He attended Dalmain Primary School and Forest Hill School.

 Glazebrook and Murphy met at the BRIT School of Performing Arts and Technology where they were both studying for a BTEC National Diploma in dance, training in ballet, tap dance, contemporary and jazz dance.
 Glazebrook was studying for his A levels as well.
 They discovered they shared a wacky sense of humour and quickly became best friends.
 With college coming to an end, they formed a duo called the Cheeky Boiz, and began rehearsing their "streetomedy" performances – a blend of streetdance and comedy which led to appearing in the finals of Britain's Got Talent in 2010.
 They performed on the Daybreak morning show on ITV, in the week leading up to the 2011 Britain's Got Talent.